So you are driving the Road to Hana on your own!

-You get to these waterfalls by walking further along the Twin Falls trail you just were walking, past a gated area.
+You get to the Caveman Falls waterfalls by walking further along the Twin Falls trail you just were walking, past a gated area.

 It might require a couple of stream crossings, so make sure you’re wearing sturdy footwear you don’t mind getting wet!
 (Hiking sandals, water shoes, waterproof hiking boots, etc.) This is good for a Road to Hana trip in general because you never know what you’ll come across!

 Because this is the first waterfalls stop on the Road to Hana, it also has a great possibility of being crowded.

 There have been recent reports of an unpleasant parking situation at Twin Falls, so it really might not be worth it.

 The Road to Hana should be about enjoying the drive, and reports indicate that Twin Falls parking can be stressful!
 (Although it was not at all stressful or crowded when I went in early 2020…)

 Also relatively new is the Twin Falls parking fee.